-But, we don’t have to go to space to learn the lessons, right?
+But, we don’t have to go to Mars to learn the lessons, right?

 NOTE ABOUT THE TITLE: Flight Rules are the hard-earned body of knowledge learned from and used by astronauts which NASA has compiled and updated over the past 50 years of space programs.